-The August Sermon Series will focus on Racism and White Christianity in America.
-Pastor Joe seeks to align Sunday sermons with the United Methodist Church campaign to End Racism.
+The First Church August Sermon Series will focus on Racism and White Christianity in America.
+Pastor Joe seeks to align Sunday sermons with The United Methodist Church’s campaign,

 To bring visibility to the UMC’s Stand Against Racism, Pastor Joe has ordered yard signs for members of First Church to place in their yards.
-If you would like a yard sign, please email Lisa Rogers at email@example.com
+If you would like a yard sign, please contact the church office.

 First Church Youth and Adults Volunteer at Northern Illinois Food Bank

 Last month we packed 3528 pounds of food providing parts of 2940 meals.
 The leader, Amy, said that those boxes of granola bars will be delivered to food pantries in Northern Illinois so they can be given to people who desperately need food right now.